escaparrac/IRL-relay-SRT-RTMP/README.md

 sudo systemctl daemon-reload
 sudo systemctl start sls.service sudo systemctl status sls.service
-*if everything is OK (active and running) let's enable the service as startup sudo systemctl enable sls.service
+*if everything is OK (active and running) let's enable the service as a startup service sudo systemctl enable sls.service
 ```

+We are done with the SRT server.
+Now, you should configure the [NOALBS Service](https://github.com/escaparrac/IRL-relay-SRT-RMTP/tree/main#noalbs) to enable the automatic scene switching.

 # RTMP with stats monitor (nginx)
 ```
 tutorial rtmp
 ```

-extra
-# Install an Ubuntu VM Windows
-# enablessh
 # noalbs

+# Useful Resources
+## Install an Ubuntu VM Windows
+## enablessh
-# duckdns
+## duckdns
-# openvpn
+## openvpn